SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - Pulsar reads back the data using a parallel batch process.

 - Pulsar sends the stream of data back to the other systems so the services can consume the data.

+---

+**Some key terms in Apache Pulsar**

+- `Producer`: process that publishes messages to a topic.

+- `Consumer`: process that establishes a subscription to a topic and processes messages published to that topic.

+- `Subscription`: It is the binding between a topic and a consumer.
+Subscription is a named configuration that determines how messages are delivered to consumers.
+Four subscription modes are available in Pulsar: exclusive, shared, failover, and key-shared.

+- `Brokers`: they handle the connections and routes messages.

+- `Topics`: named channels for transmitting messages from producers to consumers.
+Partitioned topics are virtual topics composed of multiple topics.

+- `Messages`: they belong to a topic and contain an arbitrary payload.

+---

+**Subscription Modes in Apache Pulsar**

+Four subscription modes are available in Plusar:

+- `Exclusive`: these subscriptions allow only a single consumer to be connected at a time.
+That consumer is guaranteeing order.
+Only one consumer within a subscription group receives messages from a topic.
+The broker sends messages to the active consumer, ensuring that no other consumers in the same group receive the same message.
+The exclusive consumer is guaranteed to receive messages in the order they were published to the topic.
+This mode is suitable when a single consumer needs to process all messages exclusively.

+- `Failover`: these subscriptions are similar to exclusive, but if a consumer fails a second one can pick up where the first one left off.
+This ensures that messages are not lost and processing continues uninterrupted.
+Failover is typically used for scenarios where hihg availability and fault tolerance are critical.

+- `Shared`: these subscriptions consume a subset of the messages.
+There is no ordering guarantee but it allows for distributed work.
+Shared subscription mode allows multiple consumers within a subscription group to recieve and process messages from a topic simultaneously.
+In this mode, messages are distributed among active consumers using a round-robin approach.
+Each consumer in the group receives a fair share of messages, ensuring load balancing and parallel processing of messages.

+- `Key-shared`: these subscriptions allow multiple consumers to attach and each of these consumers have guaranteed ordering using a key.
+It allows consumers to specify a subset of message keys that they are interested in.
+Each key is associated with a specific consumer within the subscription group.
+Messages with the same key are always delivered to the same consumer.
+This mode is useful when maintaining the order of processing for specific keys is important.

+---